Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Comparison on Dense Tensor

 \subsection{Experimental setup}

-The experiments were run using MATLAB (Version 2018a) using the Tensor Toolbox for MATLAB \cite{TTB_Software}.
-We used a Dual Socket Intel E5-2683v3 2.00~GHz CPU with 256~GB memory, the same computational setup as the small sparse tensors.
+The experiments were run on environment (A) using MATLAB (Version 2018a) and the Tensor Toolbox for MATLAB \cite{TTB_Software}.
 CP-ALS used the default settings except that $\mathtt{tol}=10^{-5}$ and the maximum number of iterations was set to 250.
 For all the randomized algorithms, the epoch size $\eta$ was set to 5 and the algorithm terminated once $\pi = 5$ epochs failed to improve the estimated fit by $\texttt{tol} = 10^{-4}$.
 We created 10 random initializations and used the same initializations for \emph{all} experiments.
 Each algorithm and sample combination were run from these 10 random initialization and the total time of all 10 runs was recorded.
 We computed the factor match score for the run that had the highest fit value.